-“Alright, alright.
-I’ll help,” he finally said.
+“Alright,” he finally relented, mouth pulled into an unhappy line.
 “How do you want to do this?”

 “Fine,” he snapped, obviously irritated with himself for giving in.

-“Oh for Merlin’s sake, Bennett, it’s not a fucking science experiment.”
+“Oh for Merlin’s sake, Bennett.
+Notes?
+It’s not a fucking science experiment.”

-“Nope,” he said, reaching over and picking up the paper.
+“Nope,” he said, reaching over and picking up the paper again.
 “I never do.”

-After I left Potter, it took only 10 minutes until I found Aidan.
-It wasn’t hard.
-There are pretty much only two places he goes when he’s distressed—the kitchens, or the Quidditch pitch.
+After I left Potter, it took only ten minutes to find Aidan.
+It wasn’t hard, after all, given Aidan's limited circuit.
+There were pretty much only two places my brother went whenever he was distressed—the kitchens, or the Quidditch pitch.

-It was slightly chilly outside.
-The sky was a swirl of blue and grey, not exactly clear, yet not cloudy either.
-It was really windy, and the rich emerald grass of the massive pitch flickered and swayed beneath my feet.
-I clutched my robe closer to my body, hugging myself tight.
-My hair rippled and fluttered in the breeze, and I struggled to push it out of my face.
+It was really windy, and the rich jade grass of the massive pitch flickered and swayed beneath my feet.
+I clutched my robe closer to my body, hugging myself tight as my hair rippled and fluttered in the breeze, and I struggled to push it out of my face.

 I could see Aidan’s tall, slightly scrawny figure from where I was standing in the center of the pitch.
 He was sitting in the stands, on the very top row.
-He didn’t appear to have noticed me, and he looked, for once, deep in thought, something I thought was a sure sign that the apocalypse was near.
+He didn’t appear to have noticed me, and he looked deep in thought — something I never took as a good sign when it involved my brother.

-I climbed the stand to meet him, the sound of my shoes slapping against the steps hollow to my ears.
-Aidan, apparently hearing me, looked up from his seated position, his honey brown hair tousled by the wind.
+I climbed the stand to meet him, the slapping sound of my shoes against the steps hollow to my ears.
+Aidan, apparently having heard me, looked up from his seated position, his honey brown hair tousled in the wind.
 He was leaning his elbows on his legs, and his palms were pressed together like in prayer.
-His chin was resting on top of his clasped hands, and a glum expression tugged on his handsome face.
+A glum expression tugged at his handsome face.